Facts and Figures

 UC Davis Health research includes clinical, translational and basic-science studies, with an emphasis on collaboration and on improving health for individuals, communities and populations.
 Selected highlights:

-- Of the nation's 1,400-plus cancer centers, UC Davis Comprehensive Cancer Center is one of 50 U.S. cancer centers designated “comprehensive” by the National Cancer Institute.
+- Of the nation's 1,400-plus cancer centers, UC Davis Comprehensive Cancer Center is one of only eight California cancer centers designated “comprehensive” by the National Cancer Institute.

 - The UC Davis Institute for Regenerative Cures has 44+ clinical trials using stem cells ongoing, planned or completed.
 The institute is part of the new Alpha Stem Cell Clinics Network, a top-tier consortium to accelerate stem cell therapies for humans.